-For example, you might want them to think of you as the Management Consultant that generated millions in sales within the last 12 months.
-Or the Consultant that has managed multiple workstreams on a large project.
+For example, you might want them to think of you as the Management Consultant who generated millions in sales within the last 12 months.
+Or the Consultant who has managed multiple workstreams on a large project.

 Next, make sure every word contributes to your narrative.
 Read each sentence and try to put yourself in the mind of the employer.
 What would it make them think?
 Would they be impressed at the results you achieved in a previous position?

 Be ruthless.
 If you can cut a paragraph down and say the same thing in one sentence, then do it.
 That gives you 3 or 4 more sentences to prove what you can do.
 Waffling is one of the worst things to do on a CV, as employers will lose interest and move onto the next one.